What is California’s Artisan Cheese Festival?

 - Redwood Empire Food Bank

-The Eighth Annual California’s Artisan Cheese Festival is supporting these same five nonprofits, and expects to increase the total amount donated to them to further support the artisan cheesemaking community and its sustainability.
+The Ninth Annual California’s Artisan Cheese Festival is supporting these same five nonprofits, and expects to increase the total amount donated to them to further support the artisan cheesemaking community and its sustainability.